pruthvip/Projects/README.md

 Projects
 ========
-Opencv 2 Codes and other Simple computer vision and image processign codes Opencv 2 codes
+Opencv 2 Codes and other Simple computer vision and image processing codes codes are not written in good format,this was just to learn opencv Opencv 2 codes